-Music Publishing Company
+What a Music Publishing Company Does

 If you are a songwriter and you have a publishing deal, the music publishing companies will manage your songs and make sure that all of the royalties to which you are entitled are being collected.
 They will usually actively move to make your songs "work harder."
 In exchange, the music publisher will get a cut of income generated by your songs.

-What Does a Music Publishing Company
+Role of a Music Publishing Company

 Some publishing companies are extremely hands-on and get involved in everything from the creative process to heavy promotion.
 For instance, many publishing companies have a person/department devoted to providing feedback to songwriters on their work, making suggestions for new directions and matching songwriters up for collaborative efforts they think may produce interesting results.

-The companies that get intensely involved with the creative process are also the ones who tend to be significantly proactive when it comes to placing their songwriters' work and soliciting new opportunities for their rosters.
+The companies that get deeply involved with the creative process are also the ones who tend to be significantly proactive when it comes to placing their songwriters' work and soliciting new opportunities for their rosters.

 Other publishing companies are far less engaged with their clients.
 They tend to evaluate a composition, make a decision about its profitability potential and then "purchase" a chunk of its royalties.
 These companies offer little, if any, creative support to their songwriters and are more reactive than proactive when it comes to seeking licensing opportunities.

-Types of Publishing Companies
+Types of Music Publishing Companies

-In addition to there being different "styles" of music publishing, there are also different types of publishing companies.
-These mirror the different types of record labels that exist, and in fact, many publishing companies are associated with (or own) record labels.
+In addition to there being different styles of music publishing, there are also different types of publishing companies.
+These mirror the different types of record labels that exist, and in fact, many publishing companies are associated with or own record labels.
 The types of music publishing companies are:

 - Major Affiliated - These are the independent publishing companies that have deals with the majors to handle their licensing administration.
 Think of these like major distributed independent record labels.

-How Do Music Publishers Make Money?
+How Music Publishers Make Money

 Making a Music Publishing Deal